How To Travel Light in Europe: Packing Tips for Every Trip

 © Evgeniya Biriukova / Adobe Stock

-Okay, this next packing tip is pretty obvious, but you’ll be surprised how many people don’t follow it.
-You need to change your ways if you’re someone or know somebody who packs their oversized raincoat, thick jumpers, and fluffy socks for a vacation.
+Okay, this next tip is pretty obvious, but you’ll be surprised how many people don’t follow it.
+You need to change your ways if you’re someone or know somebody who brings their oversized raincoat, thick jumpers, and fluffy socks for a vacation.
 These items are bulky and heavy, so they take up more space in your bag.

 Save this